Constraint Format

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 (RFC 2119 and RFC 8174) when, and only when, they appear in all capitals, as shown here.

-A Data Model is a JSON object with:
+A data Model is a JSON object with the following fields:

 • title - title of the model

-Data models can often be derived from schema files (XML Schema, JSON Schema, Avram Schema…) by extraction of elements and labels.
+Data models can often be derived from schema files (XML Schema, JSON Schema, OWL Ontology, Avram Schema…) by extraction of elements and labels.

 {